The Slatington News:

 Work came highly recommended.
 According to Mohr, he had at one time been the Washington correspondent of The Cheyenne Sun (Wyoming).

 H. L. Work was born and grew up in Indiana County, PA where he began his career as a printer and a newspaper man.
 By 1880, he was living in Washington, DC where he was an employee of the government printing office.
 He was still listed as living in Washington in the 1890 census, but by some unknown means, he turned up in Slatington by 1891 to be associated with the newspaper there.
 When he left Slatington in 1893, it seems that he first intended to start a paper in Jefferson County in Western Pennsylvania, but as he was suffering from tuberculosis, he moved to Birmingham, AL where he died in 1899.
 He was buried in Glenwood Cemetery, Washington, DC.
-He had married Mary T. Judge (1863-1913) in Washington in 1899.
+He had married Mary T. Judge (1863-1913) in Washington, DC in 1889.
 They had one daughter Frances Justina Work Webb (1890-1960).

-28 October 1893 Work, who had been editor for about two years now, relinquished management of the paper – basically he seems to have been forced out.
+28 October 1893 Work, who had been editor for about two years, relinquished management of the paper – basically he seems to have been forced out.
 He retained some share of interest in The News Publishing Company, the president of which was Frank Jacobs (1867-1916), of Allentown.
 I have been unable to identify other investors in the paper.

 Jacobs was a prominent Lehigh County lawyer, born in Reading, who had lived in Slatington from about 1880 to 1890 before moving to Allentown.
 From 1890-1893, he had served as captain of company H, Slatington Rifles.
 He was married to Florence Lance (1871-1959) who was also from Reading.
 Both were buried in Fairview Cemetery.